General contractors may get all the credit for pulling off a successful project, but the subcontractors are the ones who build each moving piece.

 In many states, general contractors have to pass an exam to obtain a contractor license.
 But many don't know that subcontractors also often have to pass stringent guidelines.

-If you want to hire subcontractors or work as one, you have to get licensed in most states.
+If you want to hire subcontractors or become a subcontractor, you have to get licensed in most states.

 Getting a contractor's license is no easy task.
 The process involves taking classes, completing an internship, and passing a grueling exam.
 And no two states have the same requirements.